orbisgis/h2gis/docs/dev/ST_UpdateZ.md

 ### Signatures

 {% highlight mysql %}
-GEOMETRY ST_UpdateZ(GEOMETRY geom, double z);
+GEOMETRY ST_UpdateZ(GEOMETRY geom, DOUBLE z);
-GEOMETRY ST_UpdateZ(GEOMETRY geom, double z, int updateCondition);
+GEOMETRY ST_UpdateZ(GEOMETRY geom, DOUBLE z, INT updateCondition);
 {% endhighlight %}

 ### Description
 Replaces the z value of (each vertex of) the geometric parameter to the corresponding value given by a field.The first argument is used to give the new z values.The second argument is a condition:
 * 1 to replace all z values.
 * 2 to replace all z values excepted the NaN values.
 * 3 to replace only the NaN z values.

 If the `updateCondition` is not defined, `z` replace all z value.

 ### Examples